Borrus-sudo/tinypages/to-do.md

 ## Markdown compiler

-- Create an API for optimizing images
+- Create a plugin for optimizing images
 - Add API support for i18n

 ## Vite plugin

 - Add proper CLI support (done)
 - Put the rendered app html through the compiler API (done)
-- Use HMR API for updating components and pages
+- Use HMR API for updating components and pages (half done)
 - Create a fs router (done)
 - Add hydration support
   - Based on client visibility
-  - Rehydrate when the app loads
+  - Rehydrate when the app loads (done)
-  - Or don't ssr the app at all (CSR of the preact component)
+  - Or don't ssr the app at all (CSR of the preact component) (to:do)
 - Figure out the build process
 - Add PWA via the vite plugin
 - Make a vitejs plugin to replace fetch with output (simple static replacement in action) (done)
-- Resolve config
+- Resolve config (to:do use unconfig)
+- Figure out pageContext

 ## Design Decisions